raspberrypilearning/target-practice/en/step_2.md

 --- save ---

-**Test:** Check that the stroke is now gone.
+**Test:** Run your project again to check that the stroke has gone.

 --- /task ---

 --- task ---

-Now, change the `fill` colour to `GRASS` and add a `rect(x, y, width, height)`.
+Now, change the `fill()` colour to `GRASS` and add another `rect(x, y, width, height)`.

-This `rect` needs to be positioned below the sky `rect` at coordinates (0, 250).
-The first coordinate is the **x coordinate** and controls the horizontal position on the screen.
-The second coordinate is the **y coordinate** and controls the vertical postion on the screen.
+This rectangle needs to be positioned below the sky at coordinates (0, 250).
+The first coordinate is the **x coordinate** and controls the horizontal position.
+The second coordinate is the **y coordinate** and controls the vertical postion.

-Set the grass `rect` to start at (0, 250) — so that it starts in the lower part of the screen.
+Set the grass rectangle to start at (0, 250) — so that it starts in the lower part of the screen.

 --- code ---
 ---
 language: python
-filename: main.py — draw
+filename: main.py — draw()
 line_numbers: true
 line_number_start: 14
 line_highlights: 27-28